-- Health Records and Information Privacy Act 2002 (NSW)
+- NSW Health Records and Information Privacy Act 2002 (HRIPA)

-If you have any questions about this site, the application of this Privacy Statement or a request for access to information held, please contact:
+If you have any questions about the information below, or would like to request access to information held, please contact:

 NSW Food Authority Helpline